Greshnickl/PAD-GhostHunters/README.md

 - Game Service (to update lobby state and broadcast ghost activity to players).
 - Lobby Service (to synchronize ghost type and behavior with session state).

-### Trade-offs:
-- **Pros:**
-  - JavaScript (Node.js) can handle multiple concurrent lobbies with **async I/O** and event-driven architecture.
-  - Can integrate real-time updates easily with **WebSockets (Socket.IO)** for broadcasting ghost actions to players.
-  - Worker threads or Node.js clustering allow distributing ghost AI computations across CPU cores.

-- **Cons:**
-  - Node.js is not optimal for heavy CPU-bound AI simulations — logic may need to be simplified or offloaded to specialized services.
-  - Debugging concurrent ghost actors across threads can become complex.
-  - Event-driven model requires careful design to avoid race conditions or inconsistent state across lobbies.

 ---